 These impacts have even been demonsrated to be controlled for socio-economic status, and typically people living in lower socio-economic status have less access to nature and green space.
 This fact is just further reason for me to not only pander my artwork to the wealthy.
 I try to offer prints and sizes for people with all economic means and have even worked with people in the past that have financial difficulties.
 I believe that all humans should have access to natural beauty and all of the benefits it can offer.

 With all this being said, I am thankful that my craft can have these positive health benefits, and, most importantly, I believe this research provides some compelling reasons why people should consider purchasing nature and landscape photography for their homes and offices.
 The science clearly shows that it can be more than just a pretty picture hanging on the wall.
-Even more importantly, this research demonsrates the importance of spending time in nature and how critical it is to provide access to nature for people living in cities.
-This research should compel city councils, planners, mayors, and planning commisions to ensure that all people have access to greenspace, trees, and nature.
+Even more importantly, this research demonstrates the importance of spending time in nature and how critical it is to provide access to nature for people living in cities.
+This research should compel city councils, planners, mayors, and planning commissions to ensure that all people have access to greenspace, trees, and nature.

 If you would like to listen to the podcast, check it out below.